Bay Area Figurative Movement: Theophilus Brown and Paul John Wonner

 Wonner's figurative works were displayed in an exhibition held at the California School of Fine Arts gallery late in 1956.
 From the very beginning Wonner was committed to conventions of representation, and identified line as a firm descriptive boundary and edge.
-His 1956 works have figures cut horizontally which show more aggression than his previous works such as Glider.
+Brown's early figurative works included semi-abstract images of football players influenced by the paintings of Willem de Kooning.
+Some of these works were featured in a 1956 Life Magazine feature article which helped launch Brown's career.

-Some of Brown's important works are Male Nude Seated (1960), Sun and Moon (1960), etc. while Wonner's important works are Side of the house, Malibu (1965), Mountain Near Tucson (1963), etc.
+Some of Brown's works are Male Nude Seated (1960) and Sun and Moon (1960), while Wonner's works include Side of the house, Malibu (1965) and Mountain Near Tucson (1963).

-Roland Petersen

-In the 1960s, Roland Petersen embarked on his highly acclaimed Picnic series.
-With their saturated colors, thick layered pigment, and geometric compositions.

-An active figure in the Bay Area art scene for over forty years, Petersen has taught generations of artists not only painting but also printmaking and photography.
-He lives in the Bay Area and continues to paint actively.
-Petersen's work has been exhibited in museums and galleries around the country, and is represented in major museum collections, including the Museum of Modern Art, New York City; Whitney Museum of American Art, New York City; San Francisco Museum of Modern Art; Hirshhorn Museum and Sculpture Garden, Washington, D.C.; Fine Arts Museums of San Francisco; and Philadelphia Museum of Art.